 Frequent Lightning: In addition, with thunderstorms, frequent lightning is likely.

 Gusty Winds: Gusty winds, generally between 40 and 65 KM/H are possible Gusty winds are most likely prior to, in the vicinity of, or occur during heavy showers or thunderstorms.
 With wind gusts up to 65 KM/H, whole trees are expected to be in motion and there may be some inconvenience when walking against the wind gusts.
 Light outdoor objects may topple or become airborne such as garbage cans, potted plants, loose galvanize or construction material and other outdoor furniture.
 Tents may jump.
 Older/weaker trees may fall.

 Landslides: Heavy showers across the Northern Range may trigger landslides in landslide-prone areas.
 Particularly in areas that receive heavy rainfall, landslides and/or mudflows may occur across both islands.
 These landslides, in addition to gusty winds, may down trees, utility poles and impede traffic on roadways.

-Today, maximum high temperatures across T&T were near 31°C at Piarco, Trinidad and a heat index of ranging from 33°C to 35°C. Across Tobago, the maximum high temperatures were near 31°C with a heat index of 32-34°C. The heat index is an index that combines air temperature and relative humidity, generating a “feel’s like” temperature.
+Today, maximum high temperatures across T&T were near 32°C at Piarco, Trinidad and a heat index of ranging from 35°C to 40°C. Across Tobago, the maximum high temperatures were near 31°C with a heat index of 34-37°C. The heat index is an index that combines air temperature and relative humidity, generating a “feel’s like” temperature.

 Seas are forecast to remain moderate in open waters throughout the week.
-Waves in open waters are forecast to remain up to 2.0 meters particularly East of Trinidad and Tobago through the week, with swells up to 1.5 meters possible.
+Waves in open waters are forecast to remain between 1.5 to 2.0 meters particularly East of Trinidad and Tobago through the week.
 In sheltered areas, seas are forecast to remain below 1.0 meters.
-Winds will be from the east, at times southeast, at 15-20 knots on Thursday, through the remainder of the week.
+Winds will be from the east, at times southeast, at 15-20 knots on Wednesday, through the remainder of the week.